raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 - kubectl runs api requests against kube-apiserver
 - kube-apiserver authenticates, validates the requests, then retrieves the data.
 - When a pod is created, kube-apiserver updates etcd with the info provided by kube-scheduler, then kubelet deploys e container and updates back with that information
-- if you used kubeadm, it was deployed as a pod with files on /etc/kubernetes/manifests, otherwise it was installed on the system !!![REMIRATE LA CARPETA DONDE VA EN SISTEMA]
+- if you used kubeadm, it was deployed as a pod with files on /etc/kubernetes/manifests, otherwise it was installed on the system

 ## kube-controller-manager
 - Controllers monitor (through the kube-api server) components and brings them to the desired state